Cancer Research UK Internship Scheme

 Lizette: I would advise you to research the company and incorporate that knowledge into your answers.
 Lastly, be passionate about tech!

-You will need to complete an application form for the stream you want to apply for.
-You'll be asked to upload your details, answer a series of questions about relevant skills and your motivations for applying and attach your CV.
+You will need to complete an application form for the stream you want to apply for via our jobs board.
+You'll be asked to upload your details, answer a a question about your motivations for applying and attach your CV.

-Opportunities will be advertised on Cancer Research UK’s job site here: (https://bit.ly/2JuOUOI) Internship roles can be found by filtering the results by Job Type and selecting 'Intern (Fixed Term)'.
+Opportunities will be advertised on Cancer Research UK’s job site here: (https://bit.ly/2JuOUOI) Internship roles can be found by filtering the results by Job Type and selecting 'Intern (Fixed Term)', or searching for the word "internship" in the search bar.

 Please note, the system does not allow you to save your progress so you’ll need to complete the online application in one go.
-You are advised to make a note of the application questions (below) and work on them in a separate programme e.g. Microsoft Word.
-When you’re ready you can copy and paste your answers into the application form.
-Every stream has the same application form questions and asks you to attach your CV.
+You are advised to make a note of the application question (below) and work on it in a separate programme e.g. Microsoft Word.
+When you’re ready you can copy and paste your answer into the application form.
+Every stream has the same application form question and asks you to attach your CV.
 You will also be asked to specify which role profile within the Stream is your preference.

-- What is your motivation for applying to this role?
+- What is your motivation for applying to Cancer Research UK and to this role?
 (Max.
 200 words)

 If you submit a strong application but you are not offered an interview for the stream you applied to, we will attempt to match you to another stream that suits your interests and skillset.

-If your online application is successful, you will be invited to interview at our head office in Islington, London.
+If your online application is successful, you will be invited to complete the next stage of the process which is the Situational Judgement Test.

 There will be further opportunities to apply in: